 In Minnesota, our Constitution gives all people the right to bail.
-But every day, there are over 4,000 people locked up in jails across the state who haven’t even had a trial yet.
-That is referred to as “pretrial detention.”
+Despite this, there are over 3,000 people locked up in jails across the state who haven’t even had a trial yet, making up 56% of people in Minnesota jails, an amount that is dramatically higher than 50 years ago.
+This is also referred to as “pre-trial detention.”

 What is bail?
 How does it work in Minnesota?

-Bail is the amount of money that people charged with crimes have to pay in order to be released from jail while they fight their case.
 In Minnesota, everyone has a constitutional right to bail.
 That means that a judge cannot keep someone in jail without setting a bail amount that the person can pay to get released from custody.
 Bail is not set in every case.
-Instead, in some cases, judges set other conditions that a person must obey in order to be released.
-And in some cases, judges require the person to pay bail and obey other conditions.
+Instead, in some cases, judges set other conditions that a person must obey in order to be released, called conditions of release.
+In other cases, judges require the person to pay bail and obey other conditions.

-When setting bail and other conditions of release, judges must follow certain rules set by the Minnesota Supreme Court.
-These rules say what factors judges are allowed to consider and what types of conditions they are allowed to impose on people charged with crimes.
-The rules start with a presumption that all people should be released pretrial.
+The rules start with a presumption that all people should be released pre-trial.
 That means that in every case, the judge’s starting position should be that they are going to release the charged person without requiring bail or conditions.
 The judge can only require bail or other conditions if they decide that it’s necessary to protect public safety or make sure the person appears in court.

 If the court chooses to impose bail or other conditions, it has to consider each person’s individual circumstances to figure out what conditions of release are appropriate for that person.
 Courts must consider things like the offense charged, the evidence against the person, family and community ties, employment, criminal convictions, prior history of appearing in court, and the safety of the victim, the community, or any other person.